 “We are blessed with technology that would be indescribable to our forefathers.
 We have the wherewithal, the know-it-all, to feed everybody, clothe everybody, and give every human on Earth a chance.
 We know now what we could never have known before-that we now have the option for all humanity to make it successfully on this planet in this lifetime.
 Whether it is to be Utopia or Oblivion will be a touch-and-go relay race right up to the final moment.”

 Crystal and I are committed to doing all we can to ensure Utopia wins.
-We are passionate about solving our climate disaster, criminal justice reform, and women’s issues and we have a couple irons in the fire.
+We are passionate about solving our climate disaster, criminal justice reform, and women’s issues and we have a couple of irons in the fire.
 We are also deeply committed to paying forward the luck and opportunities we have enjoyed in our space.
 So we’ve been quietly backing the next generation of investors, but specifically women and people of color who have been starting venture funds.
 A lot more to come across all of these fields, specifically on climate, an effort we are calling:

 Anything else to add, Chris?
 Or are you just stalling?